Healthcare in Slovakia: Personnel problems

 At the beginning of 2023, the Fiscal Responsibility Council made a projection of the evolution of the number of medical staff.

-The number of doctors was found to be gradually increasing, wqith the number of doctors going abroad dropping significantly a few years earlier.
+The number of doctors was found to be gradually increasing, with the number of doctors going abroad dropping significantly a few years earlier.
 However, even that increase was not sufficient to maintain the current level of care for the aging population.
 To reach that level, the number of doctors would need to increase by 4% in the long term compared to current trends.
 That could be achieved by changing the policy of the medical faculty.
 The current situation was that medical faculties educated up to 40% of foreign students (announced plans were approaching 50%) at the expense of the needs of the Slovak health sector, which was contrary to the public interest.
 That opened up space for public policy to stimulate the necessary changes.

 A more serious problem be is shortage of 'nursing' occupations, as the number of nurses will start to decline over the next few years because of the age structure and the shortage of young nurses, and the rate of decline will gradually accelerate over the next few years.
-Therefore, the biggest challenge for health care staffing policy is to significantly increase the retention of nurses (a diffierent methodology was used to define a nurse from OECD) in the department and to significantly increase the number of young people trained in those areas and to increase their motivation to enter the profession. health department.
+Therefore, the biggest challenge for health care staffing policy is to significantly increase the retention of nurses (a diffierent methodology was used to define a nurse from OECD) in the department and to significantly increase the number of young people trained in those areas and to increase their motivation to enter the profession.
 Increasing their wages and making changes to facilitate work-life balance and improving their skills and access to education are key.

 Closer cooperation between the different types of "nurses", such as in retirement homes, would help to promote the interests of nurses, as there is often competition between them today.
 It is important also to make full use of the education and skills of each type, especially for graduates of nursing schools (without subsequent university education), whose positions appear to be undervalued and inefficient for the system because of the length and the nature of their studies.

 Electronic health record

-An electronic health record, administered by the National Healthcare Information Centre, was launched in 2018, whem 92 hospitals were connected to the system.
+An electronic health record, administered by the National Healthcare Information Centre, was launched in 2018, when 92 hospitals were connected to the system.
 All outpatients' departments are required to participate.
 Online medical records are now linked to ID cards.
 Medication can be prescribed on line, and pharmacies can also access the records.